Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     :header: Parameter, Description, Default, Options
     :widths: 15 40 10 35

-    *on*, "Enables/disables the Reed-Solomon shard coding/decoding algorithm utilized by the VIN™.", true, "true: enables the Reed-Solomon shard coder.
+    *on*, "Enables/disables the Reed-Solomon shard coding/decoding algorithm utilized by the *VIN™*.", true, "true: enables the Reed-Solomon shard coder.

     false: disables the Reed-Solomon shard coder."
     *log*, "Enables/disables log generation for the output of the Reed-Solomon shard coder.", false, "true: enables logging.

     false: disables logging."
     *perc_parity*, "The percentage of parity bytes created per data byte.
 Every two parity bytes can find and correct a single corrupted byte among a set of bytes.
 Note: Not every parity byte can correct every data byte.
-Each parity byte only ‘covers’ for a certain set of data bytes.", 100, "0 – 100; where a higher number improves data recovery.
+Each parity byte only 'covers' for a certain set of data bytes.", 100, "0 – 100; where a higher number improves data recovery.
 The default is recommended."

 alpha
 -----

-Configuration items for Alpha-entanglement coder are listed in the following table.
+Configuration items for Alpha-Entanglement coder are listed in the following table.

 .. csv-table:: Alpha Entanglement Coder Parameters
     :header: Parameter, Description, Default, Options
     :widths: 15 40 10 35

-    *on*, "Enables/disables the alpha entanglement coding/decoding algorithm utilized by the VIN™.", true, "true: enables the alpha entanglement coder.
+    *on*, "Enables/disables the alpha entanglement coding/decoding algorithm utilized by the *VIN™*.", true, "true: enables the alpha entanglement coder.

     false: disables the alpha entanglement coder."
     *log*, "Enables/disables log generation for the output of the alpha entanglement coder.", false, "true: enables logging.